notnotparas/github-api-task/README.md

 # Github Users API
 Fetches the user info using username.
-Stores the data locally, which can be deleted by user.
+Stores the data with LocalStorage, which can be deleted by user.